-A bank must have clearly defined policies, procedures and documented practices for determining which instruments to include in or to exclude from the trading book for purposes of calculating their regulatory capital.
+Banks must have clearly defined policies, procedures and documented practices for determining which instruments to include in or to exclude from the trading book for purposes of calculating their regulatory capital.

-A bank's internal control functions must conduct a continuing evaluation of instruments both in and out of the trading book to assess whether these instruments are being properly classified initially.
+A bank's internal control functions must analyze the instruments both in and out of the trading book to assess whether these instruments are being properly classified initially.